c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 }
 ```

-Now let's write our final configuration based on what we have learnt so far for the following scenario which was to create a dsc configuration named `Enceladus`, purpose is to make sure the windows service `BITS` status is "stopped" and stays "stopped" on the local machine.
+Now let's write our final configuration based on what we have learnt so far for the following scenario which was to create a dsc configuration named `Enceladus`, purpose was to make sure the windows service `BITS` status was "stopped" and stays "stopped" on the local machine.

 ```posh